nikfoundas/etcd-viewer/README.md

 * Get version
 * Get node self statistics which contains the leader information
-* Retrieve machines that participate in the etcd consensus.
+* Retrieve machines that participate in the etcd cluster.
 * Create directories and key-value pairs with optionally providing time to live (TTL)
 * Retrieve directories and key value nodes